 4. FCA/FCAW Welders

-Flux-Cored Arc Welding (FCAW), has similarities to both MIG welding and arc welding.
+Flux-Cored Arc Welding (FCAW) is similar to MIG welding and arc welding.
 Like MIG welding, FCA welders require a constant power source to carry out the process.

-The only drawback with this type of welding is the formation of slag/residue, but it can be easily cleaned up with a wire brush or polisher.
+The only drawback to this type of welding is the formation of slag/residue, which can be easily cleaned up with a wire brush or polisher.

 Conclusion: Types Of Welding Procedures

-Overall, all these 4 types of welding methods are used extensively on construction sites.
-However, before using any of these techniques, it’s important to create welding procedure specifications as per local laws and building codes to ensure optimal safety standards.
+Overall, all four welding methods are used extensively on construction sites.
+However, before using these techniques, it’s important to create welding procedure specifications according to local laws and building codes to ensure optimal safety standards.

 Dhruv Mehta is a Digital Marketing Professional who works as a brand consultant and provides solutions in the digital era.
 In his free time, he loves to write about manufacturing, finance & home decor.
 Follow him on Twitter or connect with him via LinkedIn.